 Unlike screenshots, promotional images are not currently locale-specific.
 If your extension supports multiple locales, we recommend either avoiding text by focusing on graphical representations of the extension's capabilities, or targeting the promo images to the locale in which you have the most users.

 Note: If your images refer to Google brands, follow the Branding Guidelines.

-Although only a small promotional image is required, you can also supply larger promotional images if you'd like your app to be featured more prominently in the Chrome Web Store.
+Although only a small promotional image is required, you can also supply larger promotional images if you'd like your extension to be featured more prominently in the Chrome Web Store.
 You can provide one of each of the following: